-#5) Development and sustainable production of new materials from secondary raw materials, byproducts and/or waste d Resource Efficiency
+#5) Development and sustainable production of new materials from secondary raw materials, by-products and/or waste

-- New materials derived from secondary raw materials, by-products and/or waste in % compared to total production capacity, and/or in absolute amount in tonnes p.a. - Annual absolute (gross) amount of secondary raw materials, by-products and/or waste that is recovered43 in tonnes p.a. and/or in % of total waste that will be used to develop new materials
+- New materials derived from secondary raw materials, by-products and/or waste in % compared to total production capacity, and/or in absolute amount in tonnes p.a. - Annual absolute (gross) amount of secondary raw materials, by-products and/or waste that is recovered in tonnes p.a. and/or in % of total waste that will be used to develop new materials

-New materials should be of the same or similar quality and/or suitable for the same or equivalent application as those made from virgin raw materials ring Natura d Land I Projects C
+New materials should be of the same or similar quality and/or suitable for the same or equivalent application as those made from virgin raw materials